Strappazzon/Screendere-Beat/.github/README.md

 > ### 🔵 NOTICE
 >
-> * When you press F12 to take a screenshot, **the game will skip to the next scene.** This is because the game acceps any key to skip the dialogues.
+> * When you press F12 to take a screenshot, **the game will skip to the next scene.** This is because the game acceps any key (even multimedia keys) to skip the dialogues.
 > * It is not possible to customize Screendere Beat's screenshot key (at least for now).

 ### Uploading the Screenshots to Steam Cloud